sebibitica/FootbalPlayers_ConsoleApp_CPP/README.md

 THIS IS A CONSOLE APPLICATION
-A MANAGEMANT OF FOOTBALL PLAYERS AND TEAMS
+- MANAGEMENT OF FOOTBALL PLAYERS AND TEAMS

 To run the Console App you need to:
 COMPILE : "main.cpp" yourself, with your own c++ compiler (ex: g++)